foreversd/forever-monitor/README.md

     'watch': true,               // Value indicating if we should watch files.
     'watchIgnoreDotFiles': null, // Whether to ignore file starting with a '.'
     'watchIgnorePatterns': null, // Ignore patterns to use when watching files.
     'watchDirectory': null,      // Top-level directory to watch from.
+You can provide multiple watchDirectory options to watch multiple directories (e.g. for cli: forever start -w='app' -w='some_other_directory' app\index.js)

     //
     // All or nothing options passed along to `child_process.spawn`.